mark-ruddy/algo_open_source_verifier/README.md

 - A Django Webapp which imports the library

 ## Django Webapp
-The webapp provides an easy-to-use GUI to the verifier library.
+The webapp provides an easy-to-use GUI interface to the verifier library.
 A simple form is used with 2 options "Verify" and "Verify and Submit" - in both cases the verification takes place for the provided contract source code and application ID, which checks if it matches the on-chain application.

 If the "Verify and Submit" button is clicked, assuming the contract is verified, then it will be added to the list maintained by the Django app.
 This allows other users visiting the site to see recently verified contracts.